docker-for-data-science/docker-for-data-science-tutorial/exercises/03_data_science_workflows_using_docker/README.md

 Those of us who work on a team know how hard it is to create a standardize development environment.
 Or if you have ever updated a dependency and had everything break, you understand the importance of keeping development environments isolated.

-Using Docker, we can creaate a project / team image with our development environment and mount a volume with our notebooks and data.
+Using Docker, we can create a project / team image with our development environment and mount a volume with our notebooks and data.

 The benefits of this workflow are that we can:
 * Separate out projects